platdesign/neurons-express/README.md

 Equivalent to neurons-router ($routeProvider) the expressProvider allows to define route-handlers for different request-methods: `get`, `post`, `put`, `delete` and `all`.

+ATTENTION: It's not necessary to send the respond-body-content to the $response-service.
+Simply return your data in the closure.

 The following example takes effect for all request-methods.

 ####get($route, $closure)####